How Much Does CBD Oil Cost?

 Extracting CBD from hemp is a complicated process, and extraction isn’t exactly cheap.
 The real cost of extracting CBD from hemp might blow your mind.
 Nick Tennant, founding partner of Precision Extraction Solutions, a company that offers extraction services, planning and equipment, says, “The vast majority of lab startups that we consult fall into the $400,000–$800,000 budget range.”

 The high cost of extraction has a lot to do with the overall price consumers end up paying for CBD oil and other CBD products.

 Bringing a Product Into a Loosely Regulated Market

-There’s a high price to pay for bringing an unregulated product into the consumer market, something consumers often end up paying for.
+There’s a high price to pay for bringing a loosely regulated product into the consumer market, something consumers often end up paying for.
 While new laws are allowing for the cultivation of hemp, some of the legal obstacles that have plagued the industry in recent years still impact it today.
 CBD companies are taking somewhat of a bigger risk than other wellness-related products that are regulated and considered completely legit.